What Is Meniere’s Disease?

 The cause of Meniere’s disease isn’t known, but doctors think they understand how the symptoms of Meniere’s happen.

 Fluid builds up inside a part of your inner ear called the labyrinth, which holds structures that help with hearing and balance.
 The extra fluid interferes with the signals your brain receives, causing vertigo and hearing problems.

 Why people get Meniere’s isn’t clear.
 Researchers have several theories about what might affect the fluid in the inner ear, though:

 - Poor drainage (because of blockage or an abnormal structure in your ear)

-- Autoimmune response (when your body’s defense system misfires and attacks healthy cells)
+- Autoimmune response (when your body’s defense system attacks healthy cells)

 - Allergic reaction

 - Inherited tendency

 It’s possible that a combination of issues come together to cause Meniere’s.

 Meniere’s Disease Symptoms